LebToki/chatwire/README.md

+Kudos to @theokafadaris on this clean installation i'm trying to hack Open Models and adding them to the mix with this forked repo

 # Chatwire

 Chatwire is a clone of ChatGPT made with Laravel Breeze using Livewire and the OpenAI PHP client (Chat and Audio Resource).
 It also supports a command interface for asking questions to ChatGPT using Laravel Prompts.